 A0BCD0EFGHI device

-If you see your device in the list and not the word unauthorized
+If you see your device in the list without the word unauthorized next to it, continue to the next section.

-next to your device, try restarting the adb server by typing the following commands:
+If you see unauthorized next to your device, try restarting the adb server with the following commands:

 $ adb devices